ziqiangg/DataEngineeringVisualization/AAI1001_Team07_Poster/AAI1001_Team07_Poster.typ

 = Introduction
 <introduction>
 Singapore faces a demographic crisis with one of the world's lowest fertility rates.
 Understanding the underlying socioeconomic factors is crucial for policy formulation and national planning.
 This project analyses #strong[three decades of fertility and labour force data] to identify patterns and relationships that visualisations from the source neglects.
-Using various packages in R, we will create a poster that thoughtfully displays the socioeconomic factors that influence fertility/birth rates in Singapore by using fertility rate data sourced from different websites.
+Using various packages in R, we will create a poster that thoughtfully displays the socioeconomic factors that influence fertility/birth rates in Singapore by using fertility rate data sourced from data.gov.sg & SingStat.

 = Original Visualisation
 <original-visualisation>